streamich/nmsg-rpc/README.md

 Supports sending multiple callbacks as arguments, where callbacks can be nested arbitrarily deep.

-Use with you `SockJS`, `socket.io` and other bi-directional messaging services to create event based routing.
+Use with your `SockJS`, `socket.io` and other bi-directional messaging sockets to create event based routing.
+This package has no dependencies.

-Can be used with any messenger that implements bi-directional communication like:
+Can be used with any socket that implements bi-directional communication like:

 ```ts
 interface ISocket {